wilsonmar/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

 {% include _toc.html %}

 This article introduces how Spring programs works by examining sample programs.
+<a target="_blank" href="https://spring.io/projects">Spring projects</a>

-## Spring Professional Certification
+## Core Spring Professional Certification

-VMware, which now owns Spring framework, has a <a target="_blank" href="https://www.vmware.com/education-services/certification/vcp-spring-exam.html">"VMware Spring Professional 2021" certification exam</a> for $250 USD to answer 60% of 50 Questions in 90 Minutes about core aspects of Spring and Spring Boot:
+VMware, which purchased Pivotal who owns Spring framework, has a <a target="_blank" href="https://www.vmware.com/education-services/certification/vcp-spring-exam.html">"VMware Spring Professional 2021" certification exam (EDU-1202)</a> for $250 USD to answer 60% of 50 Questions in 90 Minutes about core aspects of Spring and Spring Boot.
+(Previously it was $3,200 USD) Sub-Topics are from the <a target="_blank" href="https://mylearn.vmware.com/mgrReg/courses.cfm?ui=www_edu&a=one&id_subject=94106">$32,000 USD VMware Spring Professional (EDU-1202) 4-day class</a>, which is no longer mandatory:

-* Configuration
+* Configuration: Boot (14%)
    - Introduction to Spring Boot Features
    - Value Proposition of Spring Boot
    - Creating a simple Boot application using Spring Initializer website